 - be between 18 and 35 years of age (20–30 if you’re from Australia, or 18–30 if you’re from New Zealand or Russia)

-- have completed either vocational training (such as an apprenticeship) or hold a related degree
+- have completed either vocational training or hold a related degree

-Canadians can come to Switzerland as part of their bachelor’s degree and need to be able to provide proof of enrolment at a university or college; Japanese applicants must be graduates.
-The permit is granted for a maximum of 18 months but this can be taken as several different stays.
+Canadians can come to Switzerland as part of their bachelor’s degree.
+They must prove their enrolment at a university or college.
+Japanese applicants must be graduates.
+The permit is for a maximum of 18 months.

-Once you have found a position, you need to get at least three copies of the employment contract from the employer so that you can apply for a residence permit and temporary work permit using this application form.
-You’ll also need copies of your degree or diploma, your CV, and a valid passport/travel ID document.
-These documents should be in German, French, or English – you may need to have yours translated.
-You send the application to the authority in your home country who will forward it to the Swiss Federal Office for Migration (FOM) for their approval.
+Once you find a position, get at least three copies of the employment contract from the employer so you can apply for a residence permit and temporary work permit using this application form.
+You also need copies of your degree or diploma, CV, and passport.
+These documents should be in German, French, or English.
+Apply to the authority in your home country; they forward it to the Swiss Federal Office for Migration (FOM) for approval.
 Click here for more details on this procedure plus where to send your application in your home country.

-If the permit is granted, Bulgarian, Romanian, Japanese, Monegasque and New Zealanders will be given a Zusicherung der Aufenthaltsbewilligung (pre-authorization for a residency permit approved by the FOM).
-Together with a valid passport/ID card, this is all that is needed to enter Switzerland and start work.
+If the permit is granted, Bulgarian, Romanian, Japanese, Monegasque, and New Zealanders receive a Zusicherung der Aufenthaltsbewilligung (pre-authorization for a residency permit approved by the FOM).

-Argentinians, Australians, Canadians, Filipinos, Russians, South Africans, Ukrainians, and Americans will need a visa to enter and stay in Switzerland for more than 90 days, so they will be issued with an Ermächtigung zur Visumerteilung (authorization for the issuance of a visa (entry permit) approved by the FOM) and must then apply for a visa at the Swiss embassy/consulate in their home country.
+Argentinians, Australians, Canadians, Filipinos, Russians, South Africans, Ukrainians, and Americans need a visa to stay in Switzerland for more than 90 days.
+They receive an Ermächtigung zur Visumerteilung (authorization for the issuance of a visa from the FOM).
+They must then apply for a visa at the Swiss embassy.
 Read more information in our complete guide to Swiss visas and permits.